cloud104/automated-tests/executors/postman/tks-logs/README.md

 - Verify login attempt using access credentials.

-- Elastic_cluster_status: Verify whether the cluster status returned by the api is as expected ( Expected: "green" )
+- Elastic_cluster_status: Check whether the cluster status returned by the api is as expected. ( Expected: "green" )

-- Kibana_status: Verify whether the cluster status returned by the api is as expected ( Expected: "green" )
+- Kibana_status: Check whether the cluster status returned by the api is as expected. ( Expected: "green" )

 ## Endpoints: